-La Sportiva shoes tend to run on the narrower side compared to other brands, but the wide toe box combined with the elasticated tongue should make this shoe suitable for most wide-footed climbers.
+La Sportiva shoes tend to run on the narrower side compared to other brands but the wide toe box combined with the elasticated tongue and soft rubber of the Skwama should make this shoe suitable for most wide-footed climbers.
 The upper is also made of leather, so expect so see a little bit of stretch once you have broken these bad boys in.

 BEST FOR BOULDERING